wifiphisher/wifiphisher/README.md

 1. **Victim is being deauthenticated from her access point**.
 Wifiphisher continuously jams all of the target access point's wifi devices within range by forging “Deauthenticate” or “Disassociate” packets to disrupt existing associations.
 2. **Victim joins a rogue access point**.
 Wifiphisher sniffs the area and copies the target access point's settings.
 It then creates a rogue wireless access point that is modeled by the target.
 It also sets up a NAT/DHCP server and forwards the right ports.
 Consequently, because of the jamming, clients will eventually start connecting to the rogue access point.
 After this phase, the victim is MiTMed.
-3. **Victim is being served a realistic router config-looking page**.
+3. **Victim is being served a realistic specially-customized phishing page**.
 Wifiphisher employs a minimal web server that responds to HTTP & HTTPS requests.
-As soon as the victim requests a page from the Internet, wifiphisher will respond with a realistic fake page that asks for credentials.
+As soon as the victim requests a page from the Internet, wifiphisher will respond with a realistic fake page that asks for credentials or serves malwares.
+This page will be specifically crafted for the victim.
+For example, a router config-looking page will contain logos of the victim's vendor.
 The tool supports community-built templates for different phishing scenarios.

 <p align="center"><img width="70%" src="https://sophron.github.io/wifiphisher/diagram.jpg" /><br /><i>Performing MiTM attack</i></p>